tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST send at least one supported KeyShare value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-It is explicitly permitted for a client to send an empty extension in order to request a group from the server, at the cost of an additional round trip.
-(see {{hello-retry-request}})
 If this extension is not provided in a ServerHello or retried ClientHello, and the peer is offering (EC)DHE cipher suites, then the endpoint MUST close the connection with a fatal "missing_extension" alert.